snaptest-io/nightwatch-harness/README.md

 Test setup/teardown advice
 -----------------

 Making QA tests is complicated in many ways which SnapTEST tries to solve.
-Unfortunately, we can't solve them all, and that is setting up and tearing down test data.
+Unfortunately, we can't solve them all, and one is that setting up and tearing down test data can be tricky.
 This is complicated because each project has unique challenges in this area.
 You will need to solve the issue for your case, or just be careful to make tests that always start inherently fresh (like registering a new user).

 *eg: Your test logs in and changes a users password.
 The second time it runs, the password will be changed and not be able to log in and fail*.